Halsey (singer): 2012–2014: Career beginnings and Room 93

-2014–2016: Badlands and breakthrough
+2015–2016: Badlands

-Halsey began touring with The Kooks in August 2014 and performed various original songs.
-She released her debut extended play, Room 93, on October 27, 2014.
-The EP charted in the lower regions of the US Billboard 200 and at number three on the Top Heatseekers chart.
-She then began work on her debut studio album and performed songs from it at South by Southwest in 2015, where she was the most tweeted-about performer of the night.
+Halsey then began work on her debut studio album and performed songs from it at South by Southwest in 2015, where she was the most tweeted-about performer of the night.
 She embarked on a co-headlining tour with Young Rising Sons in March, and in June, she became the opening act for Imagine Dragons during the North American leg of their Smoke + Mirrors Tour (2015).

 Halsey's debut studio album, Badlands, was released on August 28, 2015.
-She described Badlands as a concept album about a dystopian future society known as "The Badlands", which was a metaphor for her mental state at the time, stating that each song meant something different to her.
-Halsey wrote all of the songs on the album when she was 19, while production was handled by a number of producers, including then-boyfriend, Norwegian producer Lido.
+She said Badlands is a concept album about a dystopian future society known as "The Badlands", which was a metaphor for her mental state at the time and that each song meant something different to her.
+She wrote all of the songs on the album when she was 19, and the album has a number of producers, including then-boyfriend, Norwegian producer Lido.
 The album was described by Halsey as not having a "proper radio hit".
 It received positive reviews from music critics, with Joe Levy of Rolling Stone citing Halsey as a "new Tumblr popstar with a knack for sticky imagery".
-Badlands debuted at #2 on the Billboard 200 albums chart in the US, selling 115,000 copies in its first week, of which 97,000 were pure album sales.
+Badlands debuted at No. 2 on the Billboard 200 albums chart in the US, selling 115,000 copies in its first week, of which 97,000 were pure album sales.
 The album found success in several other countries, including Australia, Canada, and New Zealand, where the album debuted in the top three.
 It was further promoted by Halsey's Badlands Tour (2015–16), and her spot as the opening act for select dates of The Weeknd's The Madness Fall Tour (2015).